kiran31/Seekho-Anime-App/README.md

-Seekho Anime App
-This is my submission for the Seekho Android Developer assignment.
 I built a modern, offline-first anime browser app using the Jikan API.

 What I Built
 I wanted to go beyond the basic requirements and build an app that was both robust and enjoyable to use.
 Here are some of the key features I implemented: